Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general asymptotic theory: Asymptotic theory

 for Gauss equation, and

 for the \MCP equations (all the derivatives are taken with respect to $x_1$).
 The equation $\MCPn{0}$ arises from the fact that $\aac_0 = \ab_0$ and $\aac_1 = \ab_1$.
-Similarly, if we have that $\aac$ is of the semi-geodesic form $\smatrixII{a_{11}}{0}{1}$ up to order $x_2^k$, then the equations $\MCPn{j}$ hold for $j\le k-1$ and $\Gn{i}$ holds for $i\le k-2$.
-Note that it is not an additional assumption but rather a result of the order-by-order minimization, as explained in \ref{ap:metric}.
+Similarly, if we have that $\aac$ is of the semi-geodesic form $\smatrixII{a_{11}}{0}{1}$ up to order $x_2^k$, then the Gauss equation and the MCP equations take the form \eqref{eq:full_GMCP} up to order $k-2$ and $k-1$ in $x_2$, respectively; this is because the $i$th order of the Gauss equation involves derivatives of $\aac$ up to order $i+2$, and the $j$th order of the MCP equations involves derivatives up to order $j+1$.
+In other words, the $\MCPn{j}$ and $\Gn{i}$ equations take the form of expansions of \eqref{eq:full_GMCP} for orders $j\le k-1$ and $i\le k-2$, respectively.
+Note that the semi-geodesic form of $\aac$ is not an additional assumption but rather a result of the order-by-order minimization, as explained in \ref{ap:metric}.

 An immediate result of these expansions is that the zeroth-order Gauss equation $\Gn{0}$ is the leading constraint since it only involves terms in $S_0$ and $B_0$.
+This is why, the zeroth order Gauss frustration, which is the one commonly studied in the literature, is dominant over MCP frustration for ribbons.
 Next, $\Gn{1}$ and $\MCPn{0}$ contain both zeroth and first-order terms.
 When possible, the first-order terms are selected to satisfy $\Gn{1}$ and $\MCPn{0}$ under the constraint on the zeroth-order terms set by $\Gn{0}$.
 The same logic follows to the higher order compatibility conditions, where the terms involved in $\Gn{j}$ and $\MCPn{j-1}$, and not constrained by previous orders, contribute to $S_j$ and $B_j$.